steve02081504/ps12exe/docs/README_EN.md

 # ps12exe

-> [!WARNING]
-> Do not to compile scripts from unverified sources, there's possibility that ps12exe might download and execute malicious script during the compile time.

 ## ToDos

 The following is what I don't have the time/energy/ability to complete at the moment.
 Feel free to submit a PR if you're interested!